Heathrow to cancel flights as Britain braces for more storms

 Torrential downpours, frequent lightning, large hailstones and strong winds are expected where thunderstorms form.

-A spokeswoman for Heathrow, the world's third busiest airport, said that one in five flights will be cancelled between 4 p.m. and 6 p.m.
-(1600 to 1800 BST), when there is a strong likelihood of poor weather conditions.
+A spokeswoman for Heathrow, the world's third busiest airport, said that one in five flights will be canceled between 4 p.m. and 6 p.m.
+(11.00 a.m.
+EDT to 1.00 p.m.
+EDT), when there is a strong likelihood of poor weather conditions.

 "There is severe weather forecast at Heathrow for Saturday 19 July with a 70 percent risk of thunderstorms, lightning strikes and hail storms," she said.